reinvantveer/reinvantveer.github.io/_posts/2022-01-29-easier-operator.md

 </figure>

 In practice it means that an operator is responsible for the life cycle of a resource type of your own design.
-For example a particular database type, say [PostgreSQL](https://www.postgresql.org/), or something completely different.
-Of course there is are perfectly fine [operators available for PostgreSQL](https://operatorhub.io/operator/postgres-operator), so you don't need to design your own.
-The reason this operator exists, is because deploying a production-grade PostgreSQL database _cluster_ including a backup strategy is far from trivial.
-Operators like these help you set up complex infrastructure, taking some of the cognitive load off your plate.
+For example a particular database type, say [PostgreSQL](https://www.postgresql.org/), or something else entirely.
+Of course there already are perfectly fine [operators available for PostgreSQL](https://operatorhub.io/operator/postgres-operator), so you don't need to design your own.
+The reason this operator exists, is because deploying a production-grade PostgreSQL database _cluster_ including a backup strategy, is far from trivial.
+Operators like these help you declare the layout and settings of your PostgreSQL cluster, set up complex infrastructure, taking most cognitive load off your plate.
 There are operators that deploy applications, manage storage, or even interface with something outside the Kubernetes cluster.
-Operators and controllers are vital in Kubernetes because _any resource_ in the Kubernetes cluster is reconciled using a controller.

 Two articles of vital importance if you really want to sink your teeth in:
  - The ["Operator pattern" article](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)